rkm-brunoguilherme/DiVeWordEmbedding/README.md

 authors are removed for double blind review
 ***

 In this repository we present DiVe (Distance-based Vector Embedding), a new word embedding technique based on a scalable Markovian statistical model to represent sequences of words.
-Our experiments demonstrate that DiVe is able to outperform existing (more complex) machine learning approaches, while preserving simplicity and scalability.
+Our experiments demonstrate that DiVe is able to outperform existing, more complex, machine learning approaches, while preserving simplicity and scalability.

 ### Requirements
 1. Python 2.7